David Oseas Ramirez, Convicted Florida Child Molester, Beaten, Drowned In Cell Toilet, Allegedly By Cellmate

 The Jacksonville Sheriff’s Office says that incidents of cellmates killing each other are rare at that particular facility.
 However, crime and safety analyst Ken Jefferson says, via Newsweek, that when it comes to inmates convicted of crimes against children, all bets are off.

 “When men go to jail accused, convicted of hurting a child, there is no peace in jail.
 They have to constantly watch over their back.
 They have to hope they can befriend someone to look out for them.
-To protect them,” Jackson says.
+To protect them,” Jefferson says.

-A 2003 ABC News report backs up Jackson’s claim, stating that prison is “living hell” for men convicted of crimes against children.
+A 2003 ABC News report backs up Jefferson’s claim, stating that prison is a “living hell” for men convicted of crimes against children.
 Margot Bach, a spokeswoman for California Department of Corrections, says that convicts like to make a name for themselves, in order to gain status with other inmates, and killing another inmate is a sure way to gain that status.
 And child abusers make easy targets.

 “Taking [a pedophile] out would gain [the killer] a lot more respect among the other inmates,” Bach says.